 Make Blueberry Slurry

 - Defrost and drain frozen blueberries.
-Reserve 4 fluid ounces of juice.
+Reserve 4 fluid ounces (½ cup) of juice o be used later.1 ½ Pounds Frozen Blueberries, defrosted and drained

-- Add 1 ½ ounces of cornstarch to a small bowl and dissolve by whisking in 3 fluid ounces of cold water.
+- Place cornstarch in a small bowl and dissolve by whisking in 3 fluid ounces (6 tablespoons) of cold water.3 Tablespoons Cornstarch, 3 Fluid Ounces Cold Water

 - Pour blueberry juice into saucepan with granulated sugar.
-Heat on medium-high heat, stirring occasionally until it begins boiling.
+Heat on medium-high heat, stirring occasionally until it begins boiling.½ Cup Blueberry juice (reserved from defrosted blueberries)

 Assembling the pie

-- Pour the blueberry filling into a pie pan lined with the dough of your choice.
-Evenly distribute the filling using an offset spatula.
+- Pour blueberry filling into a pie pan lined with the dough of your choice.
+Evenly distribute filling using an offset spatula.1 Batch Flaky Dough

-- Lightly whip an egg and using a pastry brush apply to the top crust.
-Sprinkle with raw or granulated sugar.
+- Lightly whip an egg and, using a pastry brush, apply to the top crust.
+Sprinkle with raw or granulated sugar.1 Large Egg, lightly whipped, 1 tablespoon Raw Sugar or Granulated Sugar

 Baking the Pie

-- Remove from oven, place on a cooling rack and allow to cool completely before serving.
+- After baking, place on a cooling rack and allow to cool completely before serving.